jacklule/DataViz-Syllabus/Tableau.md

 - We want to filter by names of boys and girls; drag gender to filers > in the popup box choose M
 - We also want to filter by year; drag year to filter > Tableau sees the range of values from 1910 to 2012 > click OK
 - On Year, right click drop down menu and click show filter so viewer can see slider
+-
+Separate Maps for Alaska and Hawaii
+1. In order to make the dashboard more space efficient, we are going to create Hawaii and Alaska as separate maps.
+2. Right‐click on the map sheet tab and select “Duplicate Sheet”
+3. Use the zoom controls to focus just on Hawaii.
+4. Repeat steps 2+3 for Alaska.
+5. On the main map, zoom into the continental US.